 In 2014, we made an excursion to try and find a Bald-Headed Ibis, sometimes referred to as a Waldrapp.
 This would entail visiting Vejer de la Frontera in the Cadiz province of Spain.
 The main focus was to find some and then photograph these scarce birds.

 To reiterate what we said then, they are critically endangered.
-They are still found in Morocco and now Spain, following the Spanish re-introduction program.
+Following the Spanish re-introduction program, they are still found in Morocco and now Spain.
 They also existed in Syria in small numbers, but the last few years have obviously been bad for the Syrian birds, and as of now, we still do not know their fate.

 It appeared the Ibis were doing well.
-Once again, the weather was not great for us.
-These are the pictures we managed to take of them up on the cliff face.
+Once again, the weather could have been better for us.
+We managed to take these pictures of them up on the cliff face.

 All the birds carry multiple Identification rings.